musadiqpeerzada/portfolio/data/blog/solid-principles.md

 Open/Closed Principle states that software entities (classes, modules, functions, etc.) should be _open for extension but closed for modification_.
 This means that we should be able to add new functionality to an entity without changing its existing code.
 So, it implies two things:

 - **Open for Extension**: We should be able to add new features without altering the existing code.
 This is typically achieved by using interfaces, abstract classes, or inheritance, allowing the entity to adopt new behaviors.
 - **Closed for Modification**: The existing code of the entity should remain unchanged when we add new features.
 This reduces the risk of introducing new bugs into existing functionality and promotes code stability and reusability.
   So, the principle encourages us to write code that doesn't need to be changed every time the requirements change but can be extended by adding new code.
 This leads to a more modular, scalable, and maintainable codebase.

-### Why use it?
+### Advantages

 - **Enhanced Flexibility and Scalability**: Our system is designed in a way that it can adapt to new functionalities with minimal changes to existing code.
 This makes our system more flexible and easier to scale, as it can grow and evolve with new requirements.
 - **Reduced Risk of Bugs**: Since existing code remains unchanged when new features are added, the likelihood of introducing bugs into the already tested and working code is significantly reduced.
 This leads to a more stable and reliable system.
 - **Increased Reusability**: Components designed to be open for extension are more likely to be reusable in different parts of the system or even in different projects, as they can be extended to fit new contexts without modification.
 - **Easier Maintenance**: Our code becomes more organized, modular and easy to understand, maintain, and debug.
 When changes are required, they can often be made at a higher level (such as adding new subclasses or implementing new interfaces), without needing to dive deep into the internals of existing components.
 - **Promotes the Use of Interfaces and Abstraction**: OCP encourages us to think in terms of abstractions and interfaces, which leads to cleaner and more abstract designs.
 This reduces dependencies on concrete implementations, making the system more flexible and easier to adapt or extend.
 - **Better Testing and Integration**: Components designed to be open for extension but closed for modification are often easier to test and integrate.
 Since new functionality can be added in a way that doesn't interfere with existing behavior, tests for existing functionality are valid and reliable forever.

 ### Example